 The landlord has the right of appeal to the First Tier Tribunal about a decision to grant them a two year HMO licence.

 - Licensed HMOs' can be found on the HMO licence register

 - Non-licensable HMOs' can be found on the non-licensable HMO register

 Alternatively both licensed and non-licensable properties may be found plotted on our map of the district by selecting the tab at the top entitled 'Go to an area', making your selection and then selecting the tab entitled 'use Map to find', then the option for Houses in Multiple Occupation.

 Please note that from January 2019 the licence application register has been generated from a new source, some fields are not yet populated and will be filled in over time as the primary source is updated.
 This is an ongoing piece of work.
 In addition, landlords of non-licensable properties are not legally required to notify us of changes in the property's status, hence the list of non-licensable HMO may not be fully accurate.

 We are limited as to the information we can provide on individual properties if the enquiry is from a person without a legal interest in the property.
 If you think that a HMO needs licensing or does not appear on our registers, please contact us.

-New enforcement powers - fixed penalty notices
+Enforcement powers - civil penalty notices

-Fixed Penalty Notices under Housing and Planning Act 2016 came into force in April 2017.
+Civil Penalty Notices under Housing and Planning Act 2016 came into force in April 2017.
 They are an alternative to prosecution for various private sector housing offences.
-The Council has now formally adopted a Civil Penalties Policy which incorporates a schedule of penalties for various offences.
+The Council has formally adopted a Civil Penalties Policy which incorporates a schedule of penalties for various offences.
 The maximum penalty that can be levied is £30,000.
 The offences that are covered are as follows:-

 - Failure to comply with Improvement Notice (Housing Act 2004 Section 30)